 The next train ride was to New Orleans, and it took two days.
 I lived in the lounge car, reading, writing and studying.

 But it felt wrong.
 It was so effortless, so easy and smooth and ultimately unsatisfying.
-The train zoomed past El Paso and Marfa– past those cities’ colorful and intricate interiors and compelling characters, past an entire cast of new friends and loved ones without making even a second of a stop.
-I was so close to that crazy musician in Marathon who builds papercrete igloos for fun, I was within walking distance from the Army wife in El Paso whose trusty old dog was my temporary best friend for two days.
+The train zoomed past El Paso and Marfa– past their colorful and intricate interiors and compelling characters, past an entire cast of new friends and cohorts without making even a second of a stop.
+I was so close to the crazy street musician in Marathon who builds papercrete igloos for fun, I was within walking distance from the Army wife in El Paso whose trusty old dog was my temporary best friend.
 I once again laid eyes on the Chinati museum in Marfa and the Plaine coffeehouse in Alpine, with clerks inside who probably still remember my face and story.
 However, the prospect of me stopping by to say “hi” was a painful and scathing impossibility.
+I was too far.

 If there’s any time for sleep, it will be during the train ride home to Atlanta.
-I’d rather not see more countryside scenery automatically scroll past, me disengaged from the journey in my air-conditioned box.
+I’d rather not see more countryside scenery automatically scroll past, see me disengaged from the journey in this air-conditioned box.
 If I’m going to cheat my way back to Atlanta, I want to at least get some sleep while I’m at it.
 But while I’m on foot and on the ground, I want to be living, to be immersed in the myriad emotions of waking life, wafting in this city’s sad, wonderful stench.
-I can go home when I’m done.
+The people in here are heading out for wine, telling me to come along.
+I guess I can go home to Atlanta when I’m done when that.